 Thermostatic radiator valve

-While you can replace a damaged radiator valve yourself, if you’re not confident with DIY contact your local heating engineer.
+To replace a damaged radiator valve, we recommend that you contact your local heating engineer.